AnnyCaroline/GSoC-2018/report.md

 ### `[16-Jul]` What will I do this week?
 - Create tutorial and an example showing arduino functionalities
 - Create a tutorial and an example showing the communicantion via serial
+- Create a tutorial and an example showing the network communication

 ### `[22-Jul]` What did I do last week?
+-
+-
+- pico-ceu/examples/move-net (version pre-v0.40)

 -------------------------------------------------------------------------------
 `[09-Jul] -> [15-Jul]`